TycheSoftwares/order-delivery-date-for-woocommerce/order-delivery-date-for-woocommerce/readme.txt

 6. Holidays tab

 == Changelog ==
+= 3.3.1 (28.12.2017) =

+*A warning is fixed which was displayed when the plugin is activated.

 = 3.3 (28.12.2017) =

 * The delivery date field label was not coming properly on the checkout page.
 This is fixed now.